 (Be sure to check out the companion website.
 It’s a terrific collection of essays about the largely uncelebrated musicians, writers and producers who transformed rock.)

-4 comments for “Rock and Roll Joe”
+4 responses to “Rock and Roll Joe”